 In general, Mixing works with many individual parts of the song, whereas mastering deals with one final mixed track.
-(Stem mastering works differently to this).
+(Stem mastering works differently from this).

 Mixing and mastering are part art and part science.
 You need to understand how to use the tools, but you need to use your ears to know how to apply these tastefully and creatively.